 Cybersecurity professionals protect an organization’s IT networks against intrusion, theft and disruption.
 Cybersecurity is particularly difficult and challenging according to the Department of Homeland Security because people can infiltrate a network from anywhere in the world (they don’t need physical access) while the networks themselves are growing more complex (providing people with more potential areas to exploit).

 The most common positions in cybersecurity are for analysts, engineers and architects.
 Other positions include director and management roles.
-According to salary data from Robert Half International, cybersecurity pay is rising at an average of 5 to 6 percent each year, which is more than many other non-cybersecurity positions.
+According to salary data from Robert Half International, cybersecurity pay is rising at an average of 5-6% each year, which is more than many other non-cybersecurity positions.

 As a cybersecurity professional, you might be responsible for: